-- APLU and the Center for the Integration of Research, Teaching, and Learning (CIRTL) are leading the Aspire Alliance—a 5-year, $10 million NSF-funded effort to diversify STEM faculty and promote more inclusive teaching practices.
+- APLU, along with five collaborative partners, is leading the NSF INCLUDES Aspire Alliance—a 6-year, $11 million NSF-funded effort to diversify STEM faculty and promote more inclusive practices.

-The Aspire Alliance is pursuing three mutually reinforcing strategic goals—all focused on faculty.
+The NSF INCLUDES Aspire Alliance is pursuing three mutually reinforcing strategic goals focused on faculty

 - Prepare current and future STEM faculty to be more inclusive and effective in their undergraduate teaching, research mentoring, and advising;

 - Diversify the faculty by effectively recruiting, hiring, and retaining underrepresented STEM faculty and transforming practices, policies, and resources to support these efforts; and